 The NFT giveaway, for example, is popular because it works.
 People are happy to use their platform for a chance at free NFTs or ETH.
 Just search up #NFT on Twitter and you’ll see countless posts like the one above, all with hundreds or thousands of comments, retweets, and likes.

 Fairness is a hot topic in the NFT space.
 With the NFT economy being community and creator driven, creating a fair NFT launch is an important way to show customers you care and your project can be trusted.

-The creator of Ethereum, Vitalik Buterin, wrote a thought-piece on achieving fairness in product launches, outlining the five goals of an ideal NFT launch:
+The co-creator of Ethereum, Vitalik Buterin, wrote a thought-piece on achieving fairness in product launches, outlining the five goals of an ideal NFT launch:

 - Fairness: don't completely lock low-income people out of participating, give them at least some chance to get in.
 For token sales, there's the not quite identical but related goal of avoiding high initial wealth concentration and having a larger and more diverse initial token holder community.

 - Don't create races: avoid creating situations where lots of people are rushing to take the same action and only the first few get in (this is the type of situation that leads to the horrible auctions-by-another-name that we saw above).

 - Don't require fine-grained knowledge of market conditions: the mechanism should work even if the seller has absolutely no idea how much demand there is.